 Sabbatical Leave Policy

 The Sabbatical Leave program provides an opportunity for Drexel University faculty to continue their professional development.
+The award of a sabbatical leave is a privilege, not a right.
 Tenured faculty of Drexel University may be awarded Sabbatical Leaves in accordance with the following guidelines:

 - Sabbatical Leaves shall be awarded by the Provost on the basis of recommendations made by the Sabbatical Leave Committee.

-- A tenured full-time faculty member in a professorial rank who has completed at least five years at Drexel University is eligible to apply for a first sabbatical in his/her sixth year for a sabbatical to be taken in the seventh year of his/her appointment.
+- A tenured full-time faculty member in a professorial rank who has completed at least five years at Drexel University is eligible to apply for a first sabbatical in their sixth year for a sabbatical to be taken in the seventh year of their appointment.

-- A tenured full-time faculty member in a professorial rank is eligible to apply for a subsequent sabbatical in the sixth year from his/her previous sabbatical, provided a sabbatical report was filed from the previous sabbatical, for a sabbatical to be taken in the seventh year since his/her previous sabbatical.
+- A tenured full-time faculty member in a professorial rank is eligible to apply for a subsequent sabbatical in the sixth year from their previous sabbatical, provided a sabbatical report was filed from the previous sabbatical, for a sabbatical to be taken in the seventh year since their previous sabbatical.

 - Eligible tenured faculty may apply for a Sabbatical Leave by submitting a written proposal that includes a statement of the purposes of the Sabbatical Leave, the recommendation of the Department Head and the academic Dean that includes a commentary on the benefits this Sabbatical Leave will bring to the academic unit as well as the costs, staffing concerns, and impact to the unit while the faculty member is on leave.
 The proposal package will then be submitted by the Dean to the Office of the Provost electronically for conveyance to the Sabbatical Leave Committee.

 - The proposal must specify whether the Sabbatical Leave will be for two or three consecutive quarters.
 A Sabbatical Leave will provide two-thirds salary based on the quarter rate for each of three quarters, or full salary based on quarter rate for each of two consecutive quarters.
 The quarter rate is defined as the amount of the annual nine-month contract salary divided by three.
-The full dollar contributions to any fringe benefits normally covered by Drexel University, including, but not limited to, medical insurance, life insurance, disability insurance, retirement and tuition benefits for family members, shall be continued during the period of leave, provided that those benefits are not duplicated by a temporary employer sponsoring the Sabbatical Leave, and provided that the faculty member continues his/her regular contributions.
+The full dollar contributions to any fringe benefits normally covered by Drexel University, including, but not limited to, medical insurance, life insurance, disability insurance, retirement and tuition benefits for family members, shall be continued during the period of leave, provided that those benefits are not duplicated by a temporary employer sponsoring the Sabbatical Leave, and provided that the faculty member continues their regular contributions to their fringe benefits.

-- The Sabbatical Leave recipient is relieved of all academic duties and responsibilities during the period of his/her leave.
-However, it is necessary for a Sabbatical Leave recipient to make suitable arrangements for the supervision of his/her graduate student advisees while on leave.
+- The Sabbatical Leave recipient is relieved of all academic duties and responsibilities during the period of their leave.
+However, it is necessary for a Sabbatical Leave recipient to make suitable arrangements for the supervision of their graduate student advisees while on leave.

 - Faculty members desiring to make an application for a Sabbatical Leave are encouraged to take advantage of opportunities for partial financial support from external funding agencies, other universities, industrial units, etc. Various offices of the University may assist in planning such funding, where possible.
 However, the availability of external funds shall not prejudice the decision regarding granting a Sabbatical Leave.